Four years later, I’m back where I was.

 Over four years, he was broken down and rebuilt into a player who returns home as a mature leader and mentor – someone who not only knows his role and the burdens that come with it, but has grown to embrace it and is eager to pass on what he has learned to younger players like Kyrie Irving.

-Four years later, LeBron has reached a point where he really, truly and finally gets it.
+Four years later, LeBron has reached a point where he really, truly and completely understands what he means to this area.
 We want to win a championship, of course.
 But his relationship with this region means so much more than just basketball.
 And that’s what we were in danger of permanently losing in 2010.

 The pain caused by his departure, and how it was carried out on national TV, caused him to become a local pariah.
 LeBron was all but erased from the concourses at Quicken Loans Arena.
 You seldom found any evidence in the community that LeBron once played for the hometown team.

 Sure, LeBron came home to Akron every summer.
-And yes, he gave much in the way of time and money to community causes in the area.
-But he wasn’t really on our side.
-Not when he left every fall, pulled that Heat uniform back on and administered several annual beatdowns on the young and undertalented Cavs.
+And yes, he gave -- and still gives -- much in the way of time and money to community causes in the area.
+But we didn't view him as someone who was really on our side.
+Not when he left every fall, pulled that Heat uniform back on and administered several annual beatdowns on the young Cavs.

 If that was the final chapter in LeBron’s relationship with Northeast Ohio, it would have been downright tragic.
 The greatest basketball player this region has ever produced, and the greatest player in Cavs history, a virtual nonentity, persona non grata.
 Reviled, not revered, in the area where his legacy matters the most.

 The only way to real repair was for LeBron to come back to the Cavs while he could still play at a high level.
-A broken-down, 38-year-old LeBron returning on his Rolex-collecting retirement tour wouldn’t have done much to repair the relationship.
-LeBron had to come back while he was still in his prime, still at or near the top of his game.
+A diminished 38-year-old LeBron returning during the sunset of his career wouldn’t have done much to repair the relationship.
+For the public to buy in, LeBron had to come back while he was still in his prime, still at or near the top of his game.

 That’s exactly what happened.
 LeBron, at the age of 29, is back, and it would appear he intends to finish his career here.